Below are our most frequently asked questions regarding our t-shirt design contests and the Fan Forge.

 I want to change the colors of the blanks in your submission kit.
 How do I do that?

 Go to Window > Layers in Photoshop and you when the Layers tablet opens, you should be able to see the multiple colors of t-shirt blanks we offer.
-You are free to alter the color values in order to create a color of your own, however bear in mind that the colors we provide in the kit are the colors we stock in our shop.
-If you create your own color blank and your shirt wins a prize, we cannot guarantee that color will be available to print your design on.
+You are free to alter the color values to create a color of your own, however bear in mind that the colors we provide in the kit are the colors we stock in our shop.
+If you create your own color blank and your shirt is selected, we cannot guarantee that color will be available to print your design on.

 Does my design need to be made on the computer?

 You can make your design any way you like!
-As long as the final (high-resolution) file is saved as 300DPI, atleast 15"x19", and either JPG, GIF, PNG (with transparent backgrounds), AI or PSD files.
+However, it is important that the final (high-resolution) file is saved as 300DPI, at least 15"x19" (38cm x 48cm), and either JPG, GIF, PNG (with transparent backgrounds), AI or PSD files.
 This is ONLY for your FINAL image.
-Your banner and design image MUST be at 72DPI, 1000x1000 and less than 2MB.
+Your banner and submission image MUST be at 72DPI, 1000x1000 and less than 250kb.

 What file format do you accept?